Skip to main content

 The making of the child-friendly version of the strategy would not have been possible without the crucial contribution of young people themselves.
 Indeed, a number of BIK Youth Ambassadors from all over Europe were consulted during the process, and provided invaluable feedback and assistance on the tone, style, and content of the child-friendly version.

-The accessible, child-friendly version of the new BIK+ strategy is now available in all EU languages and a variety of non-EU languages.
-Read the accessible, child-friendly version below, or download the PDF here.
+The accessible, child-friendly version of the BIK+ strategy is available in all EU languages and a variety of non-EU languages.
+Read the accessible, child-friendly version on this page, or download the PDF here.
 You can access the translations of the child-friendy version here.

 Newsletter subscription